SumUp Promo Code 2026: Up to €70 Off Card Readers

 In how many countries does SumUp operate?

-SumUp operates in 35+ countries with more than 4 million active merchants, making it the global leader in mobile card readers for small businesses.
-This is useful for merchants who travel or trade internationally.
+SumUp operates in 37 countries with more than 4 million active merchants, making it the global leader in mobile card readers for small businesses.
+It closed a record €1.5 billion refinancing and is preparing an IPO.